Shaherin/Poem_Generator/README.md

 Released under the GNU General Public License v3.0

 <b>Status:</b> <br>
 The project is now completed and functional, but is not in a desirable state.
-We are able to generate free verse a close approximation of sonnets.
+We are able to generate free verse a close approximation of sonnets. <br>
 See "Poem Generation Report.pdf", in particular the concluding statements, for additional info.

 <b>NOTE:</b> <br>
 I do not find NLP particularly interesting on this level, so the purpose if this project evolved into investigating multithreading and design patterns in Java, with some degree of search optimization.
-This shows in the poem generation algorithm itself, as many NLP techniques were studied and added as functions but were never used in the final algorithm.
+This shows in the poem generation algorithm itself, as many NLP techniques were studied and added as functions but were never used in the final algorithm.<br>
 A seperate project was done in C++ in optimization, with the intention of porting the progress to java and including it in this project.
 That was never done, and currently the search optimization is limited to a basic multithreaded search.